postmanlabs/curl-to-postman/README.md

 A cURL to POSTMan converter.

+Current CURL options that are supported are:
+    -A, --user-agent
+    -d, --data
+    --data-binary
+    -F, --form
+    -G, --get
+    -H, --header
+    -X, --request

 Usage examples:

     Read spec.json and store the output in output.json after grouping the requests into folders